 These symptoms become worse over time as the placenta separates so it’s important to seek immediate medical advice if you experience any of them – especially bleeding in the third trimester.

 #3: What to do if you suspect you have placental abruption

 Depending on the severity of your symptoms, you might be admitted for further investigations and observation.
-It’s always advisable to put on a sanitary pad, as this will give your care provider a good idea of the colour and amount of bleeding.
+It’s always advisable to put on a sanitary pad, as this will give your health care provider a good idea of the colour and amount of bleeding.

 It’s always alarming to notice vaginal bleeding during pregnancy.
-There are many causes of vaginal bleeding and many of them are normal and expected.
+There are many causes of bleeding and many of them are normal and expected.

 Spotting is common in the first trimester and is often associated with implantation.
 You might experience vaginal bleeding after sexual activity, which is normal.

 In the last weeks of pregnancy it’s common to see spots of blood in your underwear.
 This spotting is caused by burst capillaries as your cervix prepares for labour.
 Always take note of the colour, the amount and any other associated symptoms, like pain or discomfort.
 Heavy bleeding should always be reported to your health care provider.

 #5: What causes placental abruption?